 Potential Solution 2: Develop online, virtual courses for students taught by established CS educators that can be widely distributed across the country.

 Counter-argument: As seen in other disciplines, computer science instruction benefits greatly from just-in-time, personalized feedback.
 Fielding specific student questions, troubleshooting programming bugs, and other classroom dynamics demand the need for in-person support.
 Read more: “Seeing Myself Through Someone Else’s Eyes:” The Value of In-Classroom Coaching for Supporting Exploring Computer Science Teaching and Learning.

-Potential Solution 3: Instruction provided by local CS professionals or CS graduates (e.g., Microsoft’s TEALS program).
+Potential Solution 3: Provide instruction by local CS professionals or CS graduates (e.g., Microsoft’s TEALS program).

 Counter-argument: In order to deliver effective instruction, educators need “in-depth computer science knowledge as well as strong pedagogical content knowledge, developed through a computer science methods course.”
 In other words, there is a lot more to teaching than just knowing the content.
 Read more: Learning to Teach Computer Science: The Need for a Methods Course.

 Potential Solution 4: Develop College of Education pre-service programs following a consistent curriculum model such as one that includes traditional education and CS courses, field experience, and industry mentorships (e.g., see A Curriculum Model for Preparing K-12 Computer Science Teachers: Georgia Tech's methods course).